 - The groups with no finance background and those with finance education only have similar levels of performance, and both underperform the other candidate groups with at least some finance work experience.

-Taking the CFA without finance background is doable
+Studying CFA without finance background is totally doable

 - Not having any finance background doesn’t mean you’re hugely disadvantaged.
 Your drive and study discipline will be a far stronger determinant in your CFA exam success than your background.

 - A finance-related education has a real threat of being undermined by complacency.
 The CFA exams are challenging.
 Don’t assume your education background in finance will allow you to take it easy in your preparation.

 - Having finance work experience helps, as it plays a bigger role (vs. just being finance educated) in a CFA candidate’s pass rate.
 This may be due to honing your skills daily at work, and reinforcing what you have learned in your CFA studies.